Table of Contents

 PopFront()

-Removes the element at the front of the buffer.
-Decreasing the Buffer size by 1.
+Removes and discards the element at the front of the circular buffer.

 public void PopFront()